 COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Journalism 7th 013 None This course is designed for students who show an aptitude for writing.
-Students write articles for school publications and learn to do editing and layout work.
+Students write articles for school publications and learn to do editing and Yearbook 7th 023 None layout work.
 A newspaper, yearbook and/or literary journal may be published.
-Yearbook 7th 023 None Journalism 8th 033 None This course is designed for students who show an aptitude for writing.
-Students write articles for school publications and learn to do editing and layout work.
-A Yearbook 8 th 043 None newspaper, yearbook and/or literary journal may be published.
+Journalism 8th 033 None This course is designed for students who show an aptitude for writing.
+Students write articles for school publications and learn to do editing and Yearbook 8 th 043 None layout work.
+A newspaper, yearbook and/or literary journal may be published.
+Students who have received credit for this course in sixth grade school should not repeat this course in seventh or eight grade.
+Intermediate Theatre 741 Introduction to Theatre Grade Level Recommendation: 7-8 This course is a continuation and progression of the Introduction to Theatre course.
+Students will be given higher-level activities involving acting, oral interpretation, technical theatre, and the elements of theatre production.
+This theatre arts course is designed for students who are planning on participating in all aspects of play production.
+Students may have the opportunity to audition for productions.
+These events will require additional preparation and involvement after school.
+Theatre Production 732 Intermediate Theatre or theatre teacher approval Grade Level Recommendation: 7-8 This advanced course is for students who have a desire to be involved with play productions.
+This course is a continuation and progression of the theatre arts curriculum.
+The nature of this course will require participation in after- school rehearsals.